 “… residential buildings [which] do indeed provide shelter; today’s houses may even be well planned, easy to keep, attractively cheap, open to air, light, and sun, but do the houses in themselves hold any guarantee that dwelling occurs in them?”
 (Heidegger, ‘Building, Dwelling, Thinking’ (1951))

 (Note here that Heidegger can’t simply mean that the houses might be empty.
-Dwelling, like authenticity, is normative; a condition to be preferred.)
+Dwelling or authenticity is normative; a condition to be preferred.)

 And so it continues.
 Where does the authenticity happen, really?
 It’s hard to see how any prescriptions for the built environment can come from this.
 For Karsten Harries the authenticity looks unlikely to be happening in tract suburban housing.
 But we already dislike the tract housing (for all sorts of sound reasons).
 For Dalibor Vesely, the authenticity may be happening in a Parry-designed office building at Stockley Park.
 Should we admire it any more for that?
 Should we emulate it?